What this methodology covers

 Facets are not measured

-The BFI-10 measures the 5 broad traits but not the facets within them (e.g., Openness to Aesthetics vs. Openness to Ideas).
+This set measures the 5 broad traits but not the facets within them (e.g., Openness to Aesthetics vs. Openness to Ideas).
 Different facets can have different correlates with life outcomes.
 For facet-level analysis, longer instruments are appropriate.

-Two items per trait limits resolution
+Six items per trait still limits resolution

-Some respondents will find the 2 items for a trait don't capture aspects of themselves they consider important.
+Some respondents will find the six items for a trait don't capture aspects of themselves they consider important.
 This is the trade-off for brevity.
 The instrument is calibrated to capture the broadest aspects of each trait, not all the within-trait variation that longer instruments can resolve.

 Reference-group effects